JBerthelier/ParasiTE/README.md

 ![](https://github.com/JBerthelier/ParasiTE/blob/master/ParasiTE_steps_illustration.png)

-# Prerequisites to run ParasiTE in linux (installation time of around 30 min)
+# Prerequisites to run ParasiTE in linux

+An installation time of around 40 min if you need to install all dependencies

 0) Download ParasiTE: